 Several years ago, I coined the phrase “drive-by life phenomena” when writing my first book, Giving Back, How to Find Your Personal Joy and Make a Difference to Others.
-During that time, I was living a classic drive-by life: working through countless to-do lists of meetings and appointments, rarely checking in with my emotions, or savouring my interactions and accomplishments along the way.
+During that time, I lived a classic drive-by life: managing countless to-do lists of meetings and appointments at work, rarely checking in with my emotions, or savouring my interactions and accomplishments along the way.

 When we live this way and suddenly gaze in the rearview mirror, we realize all of these moments are a big blur.
-This behaviour robs us from living a full life with the people that matter most to us.
-It is so easy to develop a habit of simply going through the motions of everyday life without taking time to enjoy the journey.
+This behaviour robs us of living a full life with the people that matter most to us.
+It is so easy to develop a habit of simply going through everyday life motions without taking time to enjoy the journey.

 The Elusive Work-Life Balance